 2> start synchronising to the DL of the target PSCell, if needed;

-2> perform the remainder of this procedure including and following resetting MAC after the UE has stopped the uplink transmission/downlink reception with the source SCG cell(s);
+2> perform the remainder of this procedure including and following resetting MAC after the UE has stopped the uplink transmission/downlink reception with the source PSCell;

-NOTE 0a: It is up to UE implementation when to stop the uplink transmission/ downlink reception with the source SCG cell(s) to initiate re-tuning for the connection to the target cell, as specified in TS 36.133 [16], if makeBeforeBreakSCG is configured.1> if scg-Configuration is received and is set to release or includes the mobilityControlInfoSCG (i.e. SCG release/ change):
+NOTE 0a: It is up to UE implementation when to stop the uplink transmission/ downlink reception with the source SCG PSCell to initiate re-tuning for the connection to the target cell, as specified in TS 36.133 [16], if makeBeforeBreakSCG is configured.

+NOTE 0x: It is up to UE implementation when to stop the uplink transmission/ downlink reception with the source SCG SCell(s) after receiving mobilityControlInfoSCG.

+1> if scg-Configuration is received and is set to release or includes the mobilityControlInfoSCG (i.e. SCG release/ change):

 2> if mobilityControlInfo is not received (i.e. SCG release/ change without HO):